 What We Didn’t

-The design of the D-Link AC3200 is…interesting, to say the least.
-Without mincing words, the AC3200 looks like something straight out of a near future, where all spaceships also double as personal home networking devices.
+The design of the D-Link AC3200 is interesting, to say the least.
+Without mincing words, the AC3200 looks like something straight out of the near future, where all spaceships also double as personal home networking devices.
 It also resembles a dead spider, and with that said, for other D-Link devices that don’t look too out of this world, check out our D-Link AC750 Wi-Fi portable router and charger review, D-Link DIR-505 All-in-One Mobile Companion review, D-Link DIR-867 review, and finally our ASUS RT-AC86U review.

 Dripping in racecar red glossy paint that’s enough to send chills down the spines of interior designers everywhere, the AC3200 stands out no matter which room it’s in, acting as a central conversation piece that tells anyone who comes over that you take your internet connectivity seriously.